syedwaseemjan/Aggregator/README.md

 {"tid": "40016498", "timestamp": "1404680438", "amount": "0.011", "type": "bid", "price": "630.99"}

 Each row represents a time of transaction.
-You are supposed to aggregate the input by hours so if the <br /> timestamp for a row is 6:30PM, it should be place in 6PM group.
-For each group you are supposed to <br /> print the following items to stdout.
+You are supposed to aggregate the input by hours so if the __ timestamp for a row is 6:30PM, it should be place in 6PM group.
+For each group you are supposed to __ print the following items to stdout.

 1- Time
 2- Min, Max, First, Last value for price.
 3- Sum of amount.

-At first I did this by manually iterating through the input, creating dictionaries, iterating again and <br />calulating all the required items.
-The program performed horibbly as in some cases the input <br />exceeded 5GB of dataset.
+At first I did this by manually iterating through the input, creating dictionaries, iterating again and __ calulating all the required items.
+The program performed horibbly as in some cases the input __ exceeded 5GB of dataset.
 ```

 How to avoid this?
 Pandas and Numpy to the rescue.